hausgold/immoscout/README.md

 #### Publish

-If you don't like the `#publish` and `#unpublish` methods defined for realestate models, you can create the `Publish` instance yourself.
+If you don't like or can't use the `#publish` and `#unpublish` methods defined for realestate models, you can create the `Publish` instance yourself.

 ##### Overview supported actions
 * .new(hash)